rohitlal125555/securecredentials/HowToBuild.md

-# How to compile/build the SecureCredentials module
+# Steps to build from source

 1. Clone the repository